Learning a language

 The instruction in our courses is intensive as we aim to give you the opportunity to achieve an advanced level of proficiency in your chosen language by the time you graduate.
 Students on all courses regularly take the highest levels of the international Chinese, Japanese and Korean proficiency tests.

-If you decide to focus you degree on East Asian culture and society, instead of language, through one of our East Asian Studies courses you can still take nonspecialist language modules which allow you to learn Chinese, Japanese or Korean at a less intensive pace.
+If you decide to focus you degree on East Asian culture and society, instead of language, through our East Asian Studies BA course you can still take nonspecialist language modules which allow you to learn Chinese, Japanese or Korean at a less intensive pace.